-Orange County Theme Park Accident Attorneys
+Orange County Theme Park Accident Attorney

 As residents of Southern California, our firm realizes that we are privileged to have some of the nation’s best theme parks at our disposal.
 Just like most people we have childhood memories of not being able to fall asleep the night before a family trip to the local theme park.
 It is no wonder that people flock to such parks in the pursuit of entertainment and the addicting adrenaline rush that makes adults act as if they were young again.
 However, does attendance at such parks or the willingness to ride a roller coaster give permission to such parks to inadequately maintain such rides?

-Aitken * Aitken * Cohn has been involved in litigating two of the largest theme park cases that received nation-wide media coverage.
+The Orange County theme parks accident lawyer at Aitken * Aitken * Cohn has been involved in litigating two of the largest theme park cases that received nation-wide media coverage.
 In 1998 our firm represented a family in a wrongful death matter of a 34-year-old Microsoft Computer Programmer who was struck by a metal cleat which detached from a signature Disney ride “the Sailing Ship Columbia” in front of his wife and grandchildren.
 His wife was also struck by the metal cleat and she suffered severe facial injuries.

 Aggressive investigation determined that the Columbia incident was caused by a variety of Disney failures.
 First, the Columbia Incident was caused by Disney’s failure to train its employees on the proper docking of the Columbia.
 Second, the Columbia was not properly maintained prior to the incident.
 Investigation established that the subject cleat was not properly secured and that “wood rot” also contributed to the incident.
 Third, expert witnesses contended that Disney used an improper rope to dock the Columbia.
 Authentic “hemp” rope was originally used; but hemp was replaced by nylon rope for economic reasons.
 Click here to see the verdict report in this matter.